 - No one is coming to save you.
 Getting to the Wave is easy because you can see the notch in the mountain and keep heading toward it.
-Getting back is impossible because everything looks the same.
+Getting back is rough because everything looks the same.
 People have died on this hike by being unprepared, getting disoriented, getting lost, and being overcome by the heat.
 We got off course on the way back and thankfully were able to use our GPS tracker to retrace our path back.

 - Only take kids that are used to hiking.
 Our kids were 11 and 15 when we went and they were awesome.

 RELATED POST: The Best Sedona Vortex Hikes

 Best Things to Do While You’re Waiting to Hike The Wave

 If you didn’t get permits through The Wave Lottery online, chances are you’ll be waiting for a few days in Kanab to try to get a walk-in permit at the in-person Wave Lottery.
 The good news is that this area is filled to the brim with cool things to do.
 You should definitely take advantage of other hikes and beautiful sights.
 Here are the places we visited during our wait.